Dshashek/ELK_Monitoring_Network_Diagram/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because we can ensure that all systems are set up consistently, and easily configure new machines in the future by making modifications only to the hosts configuration file in the ansible container.
+No configuration was performed manually, which is advantageous because we can ensure that all systems are set up consistently, and we can easily configure new machines in the future by making modifications only to the hosts configuration file in the ansible container.

 The playbook implements the following tasks:
 - Uninstall apache2 so it does not conflict with docker